The Mevo Plus/1st Generation and the Mevo Start have different Audio Processing Options. You can click your model below for settings specific to you.

 Mevo 1st Gen/Mevo Plus Audio Processing Options

-If you are using the Mevo’s built-in microphone, be sure to place the Mevo close to your subjects, ideally about five feet away.
-The Mevo and its built-in mic work best when it is close to the action.
+If you are using the Mevo/Mevo Plus’s built-in microphone, be sure to place the camera close to your subjects, ideally about five feet away.
+The camera and its built-in mic work best when it is close to the action.

 The built-in microphone has configurable modes for enhanced performance depending on your environment.
 In the live edit view, tap More Options (•••) in the lower right corner.